hitechforeveryone/mud/README.md

 * Systems are designed for future professions, mechanics, and content expansion

 Overall, the project feels like a modern reinterpretation of classic Diku/Circle-style MUD design philosophy, but with stronger systemic cohesion, cleaner abstractions, and a focus on immersive persistent-world simulation rather than purely combat grinding.

+## Please Compile to Run/play
+/src/server/Server.java - This is the server that runs the mud and that clients may connect to.
+/src/client/client.java (to play from your commandline)